 I check my (presumed) location, find a bearing, measure distance.
 It should be maybe 290 meters at 302 degrees.
 Really?
 That, I see almost immediately, will take me through a mucky (and probably deep, this time of year) slog of bottomland.
 I revisit the map.
 Maybe I could go in from a different angle and skip the bog.

 I’m 125 meters and counting up that line when Mike (who, it turns out, has been watching me for awhile from a distance), calls time.
 As it turns out, I was headed up the wrong drainage anyway, almost dead-on for Checkpoint 9 (not one of my objectives).

 The point is: using a map and compass means something.
 Sure, I could GPS but where’s the skill in that?
 Batteries die.
 I felt comfortable in those woods, quiet though they were.
 I knew where I was, and how to get out.
 I think it matters, to know which way is north.
 To know the lay of the land.
-To be able to get from here to there because looking at a map can infuse a sense for the terrain into my bones.
+To be able to get from here to there.
+Looking at a map infuses a sense for the terrain into my bones.
+I like that feeling.

 And I didn’t quit.
 I sure thought about it, there at #14.
 And then there’s Checkpoint #13, which is now my official nemesis.
 But even once I knew I was surely going to “fail” the test, I felt I was passing something else, something bigger.
 I think it doesn’t matter what a person is trying to do, it somehow matters to have the grit to try and the courage to move on even when “success” is elusive.
 These lessons are bigger than the woods at Yankee Springs.